Accreditation

-The Accelerated Bachelor of Science in Nursing Program, the Master of Science in Nursing Program, and the Doctor of Nursing Practice Program at the Duke University School of Nursing are accredited by the Commission on Collegiate Nursing Education (ccneaccreditation.org).
-The Nurse Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs
+The Accelerated Bachelor of Science in Nursing, Master of Science in Nursing, Post-Graduate APRN Certificate and Doctor of Nursing Practice programs at Duke University School of Nursing are fully accredited by the Commission on Collegiate Nursing Education.
+The Nurse Anesthesia DNP program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.

 State Authorization